×

 Farewells and onward travel

 Your tour ends after breakfast, when the leaders help with your onward travel arrangements.
-Most guests transfer to Bodmin Parkway or Tiverton Parkway railway stations.
+Most guests transfer to Bodmin Parkway railway station.
 Wherever your journey takes you next, our guides are on hand to provide all the help you need to arrange the next leg of your trip.

 Map